typesafehub/sbt-conductr/README.md

 conduct unload               | Unloads a bundle entirely (requires that the bundle has stopped executing everywhere) conduct logs                 | Retrieves log messages of a given bundle conduct events               | Retrieves events of a given bundle

+Each `sandbox` and `conduct` sub command has a help page particular for the sub command, e.g. `conduct run --help`.

 ## ConductR Plugin